lksriemer/global_counter/README.md

 # global_counter

 Sometimes you just want to count something globally, and you really dont want to worry to much about data races, other race conditions, all the fun stuff.

+That's what this crate is for.
+It supplies global counters, which build on thoroughly tested synchronization primitives, namely `parking_lot`s Mutex  for the generic counter and the stdlibs atomic types for the primitive counters.

 ## Usage